A Walk Around Plaka

 There are several small and medium-size hotels in the Plaka area, which you may be able to research and book through Booking.com.

-In the Plaka area, we will strongly recommend Electra Palace, an excellent 5-star hotel on Navarchou Nicodemou Street for your stay.
+In the Plaka area, we recommend Electra Palace, an excellent 5-star hotel on Navarchou Nicodemou Street for your stay.
 The hotel offers a beautiful rooftop with a lovely pool area and a restaurant serving Mediterranean cuisine.
 Spacious, well-appointed rooms equipped with AC and satellite TV.
 Thoughtful touches also include bathrobes and slippers.
 Some rooms offer direct views of the Acropolis.
 Greek Breakfast is served in the dining area.
 Guests can also make use of the hotel's spa facilities, including an indoor pool and sauna.

-|Hidden Athens Walking Tour and Picnic|
+|Hidden Athens Walking Tour and Picnic:|

 Plaka and the Hills of Athens